 I've been publishing zines—which are self-published, usually handmade booklets—since 2004.
 Some of my zines, including my longest-running one, The La-La Theory, are archived in university and public libraries, including Barnard College, the Zine Archive & Publishing Project in Seattle, the Browne Popular Culture Library at Bowling Green State University, the London College of Communication Library, and elsewhere.
-They have also been exhibited in galleries and museums, including Space 538 in Portland, Maine; Kunstraum Walcheturm in Zürich; the National Gallery of Australia; the traveling kiosk Le Bouquiniste; and the show “Dark Matter” at the Baltimore Museum of Art.
+They have also been exhibited in galleries and museums, including Space 538 in Portland, Maine; Kunstraum Walcheturm in Zürich; the National Gallery of Australia; the traveling kiosk Le Bouquiniste; and the Baltimore Museum of Art.

 If you would like a copy of any of my zines for your library, please send me a note and I will happily donate them.
 If you're another zine maker and you'd like to trade, I'd love to do that too!
 Just get in touch.